 What am I up to this week?
 Mostly editing, producing new content for Skybok…. check out its YouTube channel.
 I am using a Canon Xa10, Canon 5D MK2, Canon Rebel T5…..
 Editing in Adobe Premier CC.
 If you like travel, tourism, history – you might like it!

-Here are some of my favorite videos….mostly 1-2 minute profiles….more on Skybok’s blog here.
-If you like video production, digital media, audio-visual creation tips, entrepreneurship, behind-the-scenes stuff you might like it!
+Here are some of my favorite videos….mostly 1 minute profiles, or thereabouts….more on Skybok’s blog here.
+If you like video production, digital media, audio-visual creation tips, entrepreneurship, behind-the-scenes stuff – you might like it.

 A lot of my work revolves heavily around video editing & production.
 In my opinion, videos are the new photos.
 In 5 years from now, platforms like YouTube & Netflix will be the main broadcasting streams, transcending the boundaries of our local television networks.
 They’re like television as we know it, but online.
 YouTube has already introduced the concept of users having “Channels” which are unique to them; styled & designed totally by the user.
 Everyone can have their own channel, for free, and can upload whatever videos they like to it.
 Having a channel on YouTube is like having one on TV.
 For South African readers, imagine all the different channels we get on DSTV.
 BBC Entertainment, The Discovery Channel, Universal Channel, History Channel, National Geographic Channel & Supersport are some of my personal favourites.
 Now imagine you had your own channel, what would you broadcast?
 The autonomy is with you.
 A YouTube channel is your own channel online.
 The videos you upload are like the episodes which are part of a show or series.
 In fact, YouTube has enabled you to categorize your videos into the various playlists or ‘shows’ that you offer.
 This allows users to navigate your channel easily.
 If you don’t fancy that route, you can of course keep your channel very simple & just have tons of videos uploaded in no real order or category.
 That’s OK, too.
 YouTube gives you complete freedom to do whatever you like.
 Just so you get the idea, here are some really awesome channels I subscribe to on YouTube.